verumsolum/orf_weather/20161127-avoid-env-dependancy.md

 to strip the leading space character? and/or to make these strings no longer factors?

-##### Hardcoded 2016
+##### Hardcoded 2016 [fixed in 20161129-hardcoded-2016]

-While I am mucking about in these functions,
-I remember that the year 2016 is hardcoded into the functions, to allow the plot to show the current year's data in another color.

-I am not yet certain whether or not to fix this within this branch or to create a fix in a new branch.

-My initial idea was that this was a simple fix: simply replace 2016 with the year of the current system date, in which case, it is likely simple enough to add to this branch.

-However,
-I realize that this may cause issues when the current system date is not the date for which information is desired.
-The likeliest answer I can describe is from my current workflow.
-Each day,
-I use this package to plot the data for the previous day.
-When I plot the data for December 31, 2016, it will be January 1, 2017, and so there will be no data for 2017.

-This type of fix is too involved for this branch.
-However,
-it may be possible to make the "initial idea" fix in this branch, and later create a new branch to fix the edge case.

-Another simple idea for a fix:
-Add the year as a parameter to the `searchDate` function.
-It would default to the current year, but could be provided explicitly.
-The functions would then ignore the system date, and simply use the year from
-`plotDate`
-(which currently silently defaults to the current year, if I correctly understand its behavior).
+Doing the simple fix
+of using the year of the system date instead of 2016 for coloring the current year in barplots.

+A later fix will be required
+to allow plotting to work properly when a previous year is the "current year" for the data
+(e.g., plotting data for 12/31/2016 on 1/1/2017).
+This will probably be beyond the scope of this branch, and a Github issue should be filed if this branch is closed without solving that issue.

 ### Files:lines affected